QuantiModo/QuantiModo-WordPress-Plugin/README.md

 - style - sets the custom css style to apply to the custom login form.
 Possible values: any text
 - class - sets the custom css class to apply to the custom login form.
 Possible values: any text

+### What still needs to be done for the Login Button to be complete
+- OAuth access tokens need to be stored in the database (`wp_usermeta` table?) for each user.
+- Refresh tokens should be obtained and stored when necessary

 ## Timeline Graph
 Shortcode - [qm_timeline]